-A beautiful late spring /early summer flowering shrub, Spiraea is very hardy and suitable to grow in most locations, although for the showiest flowers Spiraea is best grown in full sun.
-Spiraea is very easy to grow and self sufficient and has no particular growing or pruning requirements, unless the shrub is getting too large, or tangled, when you can opt to do so a light trim after flowering.
-Spiraea is a genuinely low maintenance easy to grow shrub which really needs no attention at all once planted which means it is a green wheelbarrow shrub.
+Spiraea is a deciduous shrub, hardy H6, which is -15-20, and suitable to grow in most locations, although for the showiest flowers Spiraea is best grown in full sun.
+Spiraea is easy to grow, self sufficient, and has no particular growing or pruning requirements unless the shrub is getting too large, or tangled, when you can opt for a light prune after flowering.
+Spiraea is a genuinely a low maintenance, easy to grow shrub which needs little attention once established.

-Spiraea is decidious and this means it looks very different in the winter compared to summer, as shown in the image below which is Spiraea canescens left in early summer, right in winter.
+All Spiraea are deciduous, and look very different in the winter compared to summer, as shown in the image below.
 It looks dead in the winter, so if you come across it in the garden, don't be tempted to dig it up, come the spring it will reward you.
-Spiraea are fully hardy H6 which is to -10 down to -20.